Nonparametric estimation in random coefficients binary choice models: SUPPLEMENTAL APPENDIX FOR ``NONPARAMETRIC ESTIMATION IN RANDOM COEFFICIENTS BINARY CHOICE MODELS''

-In order to prove the strong uniform consistency, noticing that the bias terms $B_{\mathrm t}$ and $B_{\mathrm a}$ are not stochastic and bounded after proper scaling, we just have to focus on $S_{\mathrm p}$ and $S_{\mathrm e}$.
+The first is an increasing function of $\gamma$ while the second and fourth are decreasing.
+The rest follows by simple computations.
+The proofs of the convergence in probability on Corollaries \ref{f_beta_rate2} and \ref{f_beta_rate3} is similar and simpler because there is only one parameter $\gamma$.
+In order to prove the strong uniform consistency in Corollary \ref{f_beta_rate}, noticing that the bias terms $B_{\mathrm t}$ and $B_{\mathrm a}$ are not stochastic and bounded after proper scaling, we just have to focus on $S_{\mathrm p}$ and $S_{\mathrm e}$ appearing in the proof of Theorem \ref{f_beta_ub}.
 Concerning $S_{\mathrm p}$, proceed as before and note that taking $M$ large enough so that $C_1-C_2M^2<-1$ implies summability of the left hand side in \eqref{eexpbound}.
 We conclude from the first Borel-Cantelli lemma that the probability that the events occur infinitely often is zero thus with probability one

 The term $T_2$ is non-stochastic and its treatment in our previous analysis remains valid, therefore we can use the same non-stochastic upper bound.
-We then use Assumption \ref{ass4} \eqref{ass4ii} instead of Assumption \ref{ass4} \eqref{ass4i} to show that almost sure uniform boundedness of $S_{\mathrm p}$ after proper rescaling.
-The treatment of $S_{\mathrm e}$ is analogous to that of $T_1$. \end{proof}
+We then use Assumption \ref{ass4} \eqref{ass4ii} instead of Assumption \ref{ass4} \eqref{ass4i} to show almost sure uniform boundedness of $S_{\mathrm p}$ after proper rescaling.
+The treatment of $S_{\mathrm e}$ is analogous to that of $T_1$.
+The proof is the same in Corollaries \ref{f_beta_rate2} and \ref{f_beta_rate3}. \end{proof}

 \begin{proof}[\textupandbold{Proof of Theorem~\ref{t7}}] We first prove that the Lyapounov condition holds: there exists $\delta>0$ such that for $N$ going to infinity,